From the MTV Guide to England:

 As an example, BRENTFORD v.
 CHARLTON would be really fun to witness.

 Brentford's ground, GRIFFIN PARK (pictured), is situated in a predominantly residential area in western London and is famous for having a pub at all four corners.
+Football and a pub?
+It doesn't get much more English than that!

 (Note: For irony's sake, take a look at the "Qatar Airways" sponsorship signs on the roof of Griffin Park.
 Now, what was I saying about United Arab Emirates' money pouring into English sport?)